 The cylch's provision for ensuring children's spiritual, moral, social and cultural development is strong.
 Children experience a well-planned curriculum designed to extend their sense of curiosity about the world they live in.
-The cylch is an organised unit, where children value each other and the staff, in turn, values them.
+The cylch is an organised unit, where children value each other and in turn, the staff value them.

 Values, such as honesty, fairness, respect and an understanding of what is right and wrong, are fostered through the day-to-day activities and accepted without question.
 Children know and accept the social norms of living together, sharing and accepting the views of others and being members of a community.
-Individual children, in turn, accept specific responsibilities like 'Today's Helper' that develops their self-esteem.
+Individual children, in turn, accept specific responsibilities that develop their self-esteem.

-Children's cultural development is good, which incorporates Welsh customs and traditions and is extends to other cultures when children celebrate the Chinese New Year and Diwali.
+Children's cultural development is good, which incorporates Welsh customs and traditions and it extends to other cultures when children celebrate the Chinese New Year and Diwali.

 The cylch's staff are vigilant in identifying children requiring specialist help.
 They make use of professional help and guidance.
 The setting has an appropriate policy and has procedures for safeguarding.
 Staff have received regular and appropriate training.
-Staff undertake risk assessments routinely.
+Staff undertake effective risk assessments routinely.